tkuhn/aida/famous-cs.md

 - No consistent system that defines a certain basic level of arithmetic with a finite or at least decidable set of axioms can prove all true statements that can be written in the language of the system.
 - No consistent system that defines a certain basic level of arithmetic with a finite or at least decidable set of axioms can prove that the system itself is consistent.

+#### Michael I. Jordan

+- _(with David Blei and Andrew Ng)_ Latent Dirichlet Allocation is a powerful and accurate method for topic modeling on collections of discrete data such as text corpora.

 #### Robert Kowalski (1941-*)

 - The subset of first-order logic called Horn clauses can be given a procedural interpretation that is a suitable basis for general-purpose logic-based programming.